☎ Call Today Free Consult

 Child Pornography Under U.S. Law

 Child pornography, or child sexual abuse material (CSAM), is any visual depiction that involves sexually explicit content of a minor under 18 years of age.
-Under 18 U.S.C. § 2256, the U.S. federal law defines child pornography broadly, ensuring that all forms of illegal material are criminalized, including images, videos, and even computer-generated depictions.
+Under 18 U.S.C. § 2256, the U.S. federal law defines child pornography broadly, to ensure that all forms of illegal material are criminalized, including images, videos, and even computer-generated depictions.

 The law not only criminalizes the possession of such material but also extends to promoting, distributing, or even possessing the intent to distribute child pornography.
 Federal laws emphasize protecting minors from exploitation by holding individuals who participate in these illegal activities accountable.

-Furthermore, under U.S. law, the act of promoting child pornography can take on various forms, from selling or distributing the material to facilitating others in obtaining or viewing the material.
+Also, under U.S. law, the act of promoting child pornography can take on various forms, from selling or distributing the material to facilitating others in obtaining or viewing the material.
 This means that even individuals who do not directly produce the content can still face severe penalties for promoting it.

 While federal law sets the standard for child pornography offences, state laws can also apply.
 Many states mirror federal regulations and impose additional penalties, with some states having stricter punishments for the promotion of child pornography.
 A person charged with such an offence may face both state and federal prosecution, depending on the nature of the crime and jurisdiction.